fullstack-lang/gongsvg/README.md

+Repo archived, function is no as a lib in gong

 # gongsvg

 *gongsvg* stack provides a way to render basic SVG elements and also a more abstract level of representation for drawing